 For animal rescues and shelters, fundraising is an integral part of running an animal welfare organization.
 Some people thrive on fundraising, while others abhor it and view it as a difficult but necessary requirement.
 But be that as it may, what makes some organizations more successful than others at raising funds to sustain their operations?

 Many of the fundraisers for animal rescues and shelters that I have attended over the years focused solely on soliciting as many funds as possible.
-Their booth had a banner with the organization name, a jar for cash donations, and perhaps an animal or two there to attract attention.
+Their booth had a banner with the organization name, a jar for cash donations, and perhaps an animal or two to attract attention.

 We’ve also discussed the goal of turning people into recurring subscribers as opposed to one-time donors.
-So regardless of what the type of event that you’re doing, what are the keys to maximizing the amount you bring in?
+So regardless of the type of event that you’re doing, what are the keys to maximizing the amount of funds you bring in?

 Even if your intent is to raise annual funds to run the rescue all year, there are some things you can do to connect your donors to your message.
 For example, if part of what you are raising funds for is to buy bags of food for the animals, bridge the connection with the prospective donor and tell them that $X will buy X bags of food that will feed X specific animals for a period of X time.
 This helps the donor to make an emotional connection that their specific contribution is creating a specific impact.

-- Create an experience – Building on the first two suggestions, remember that overall you’re creating a donation experience for the person.
+Building on the first two suggestions, remember that overall you’re creating a donation experience for the person.
 You want them to walk away with a good feeling in their heart knowing that they helped in a specific and measurable way.
-You want them to feel special, that THEIR contribution was the one that mattered most to you.
+You want them to feel special, that their